 EGI.eu coordinates the provision of a portfolio of services for national resource providers in order to federate their resources into a secure integrated environment for the use by international Virtual Research Communities (VRCs)_within the ERA and their international collaborators.
 These services can be grouped into three areas relating to the consumers:

 Resource Providers: Services that support the secure operation of an integrated federated infrastructure composed of resources from individual national or domain specific resource infrastructure providers.
+They provide the management infrastructure necessary to administer and maintain the operational infrastructure made available for end-users.
 These services are logically centralised even if they are operated by another organisation for EGI.eu on behalf of the EGI community.

 Virtual Research Communities: Services that need to be deployed within the production infrastructure to expose the resources used within their community for transnational access.
 EGI.eu facilities the installation of these services (through the verification and staged rollout processes) that are then operated by the local resource providers through their distribution in the EGI Software Repository.
 Many of these services are released within the UMD for local site deployment to provide particular functional capabilities.
-This model is expected to evolve and for these functional capabilities to be provided within a self-contained virtual machine image contributed by experts within the VRC.
+This model is expected to evolve for these functional capabilities to be provided using the EGI Virtualisation capabilities (see appendix A) by experts within the VRC.

 End-Users: Services that help end-users within a community to make the best use of the pan-European infrastructure available to them.
 The key feature of the EGI User Support platform is to enable the integration and branding of these logically centrally provided technical services into the environments exposed by NGIs and VRCs to their user communities.